Chairman's Corporate Governance Statement

 The Board comprises:

-- CEO - David Whelan
+• CEO - David Whelan

-- COO - Sandra Whelan
+• COO - Sandra Whelan

-- CFO - Séamus Larrissey
+• CFO - Séamus Larrissey

-- Independent Non-Executive Director and Chairman - Richard Cooper
+• Senior Independent Director – Richard Cooper

-- Independent Non-Executive Director – Kenny Jacobs
+• Independent Non-Executive Director – Kenny Jacobs

 The Board aims to meet six times in the year and a calendar of meetings and principal matters to be discussed is agreed and circulated at the beginning of each year.
-During the year the Board met six times, a summary of Director meeting attendance is outlined in our 2021 Annual Report.
+During the year the Board met six times, a summary of Director meeting attendance is outlined in our 2023 Annual Report.

-In order to be efficient, the Directors meet formally and informally both in person and by telephone.
+Board meetings are typically hybrid meetings with a mixture of in person and videoconference attendance.
 Board and Committee document authors are made aware of proposed monthly deadlines through the calendar of meetings assembled at the beginning of the year.
-Board papers are collated, compiled into a Board Pack, and circulated at least one week before meetings, allowing time for full consideration and necessary clarifications before the meetings.
+Board papers are collated, compiled into a Board Pack, and circulated several days before meetings, allowing time for full consideration and necessary clarifications before the meetings.
+Meetings are open and constructive, with every Director participating fully.
+Senior management may also be invited to meetings, providing the Board with a thorough overview of the Company.

 Directors’ conflict of interest